skypyproject/skypy/README.rst

 This package contains methods for modelling the Universe, galaxies and the Milky Way.
 Also included are methods for generating observed data.

-* Galaxy_ morphology, luminosity and redshift distributions
+* Galaxies_: morphology, luminosity and redshift distributions
 * Pipelines_ to generate populations of astronomical objects

 The full list of features can be found in the `SkyPy Documentation`_.